Amantini1997/MockImagesDisplayer/README.md

 # Fix registration POST request
-The server currently used is not shipped with this application.
+The server used to test the application is not shipped with it.

-This application points to a server used for its production, that is `http://localhost:3000/`,
+This application currently points to a the server `http://localhost:3000/` to make its POST requests (registration form),

-to change it, navigate to `environments > environments.prod.ts` and change the value of `serverUrl` to point to
+to change it, navigate to `environments > environments.prod.ts` and update the value of `serverUrl` to point to

 the right server url.